HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

   </script>
 </body>

-In the script we define the job parameters that the scheduler requires for the allocation of resources (lines beginning with the keyword `#PBS`).
-The remaining lines are standard Linux commands that prepare environment variables, load modules, define paths, etc. Finally, the executable file of ChASE is started with the program `mpiexec`, which starts our executable file in parallel in 4 parallel processes, each running on a GPU device.
+In the script, we define the job parameters that the scheduler requires for resource allocation (lines beginning with the keyword `#PBS`).
+The remaining lines contain standard Linux commands to set up environment variables, load necessary modules and define paths.
+Finally, the ChASE executable is started with `mpiexec`, which executes the program in parallel on 4 parallel processes, each of which uses a separate GPU device.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>